sureyyaakis/HackerRank_Algorithms/README.md

-## This repositories is for HackerRank Algorithms answers that I solved
+## This repositor is for HackerRank Algorithms answers that I solved